demeesterp/QbcSupportCode/README.md

 # QbcSupportCode
-For my personal documentation purpose only
+For my personal documentation only